Here are the answers to some of the most frequently asked questions we receive about waterfowl.

 Young wild animals spend long periods of time alone.
 The mother feeds them only a few times a day.
 You are unlikely to see her unless you are watching closely.
 If you find a duckling, you should do the following:

-- Ducklings and hen: Move them only if they are in danger (i.e., on a busy road) and escort them to the nearest water source.
+- Ducklings and hen: Move them only if they are in danger (for example, on a busy road) and escort them to the nearest water source.
 As a last resort, if water is not accessible, put young in an open box and carry on top of your head in view of the mother to the nearest water source.

 - Many ducklings and no hen: Put them in an open box with a shallow pan of water.
 Place it in a safe, open area for the mom to find for two hours (maximum one hour on a hot day).
 If that’s not successful, contact a local wildlife rehabilitation organization for advice or assistance.
 You can find the appropriate contact by doing an online search or by looking in your local phone book.